XiaoxG/skloe_outfile/README.md

 # skloe_outfile
-a python class for read skloe *.out files
+a python class for reading skloe *.out files